-1.1 The Local Plan
+1.1 The Local Plan Review

-- 1.1.1 The Pre-Publication Local Plan includes along with the draft planning policies, site-specific proposals for the whole borough, other than Twickenham town centre, where the Twickenham Area Action Plan applies.
-The final proposals in the Local Plan will reflect the needs of the borough, existing national, regional and local policies, site specific constraints and opportunities and will be subject to public consultation as part of the statutory planning process.
+- 1.1.1 The Publication Local Plan includes along with the planning policies, site-specific proposals for the whole borough, other than Twickenham town centre, where the Twickenham Area Action Plan applies.
+The final proposals in the Local Plan reflect the needs of the borough, existing national, regional and local policies, site specific constraints and opportunities and are subject to public consultation as part of the statutory planning process.
 The Plan looks ahead for 15 years after it is adopted in 2018, and it will introduce new development sites as well as update and replace existing proposal sites. - 1.1.2 The main purpose for the allocation of sites in the Local Plan is to meet present and future needs for housing, employment, retail, transport, education, health, community facilities, sport and leisure, looking ahead over the next fifteen years.
 Future needs for these uses have been analysed, and an assessment made of how these needs could be addressed, including where these would result in site specific allocations within the Local Plan. - 1.1.3 Public consultation on the rationale and scope for the review of the existing policies, alongside the proposed sites to be allocated, took place from 4 January 2016 until 1 February 2016.
 This was an additional stage of consultation by the Council (not prescribed by the Local Planning Regulations 2012) to provide the opportunity for early engagement with interested parties and Duty to Cooperate bodies.
+Formal (Regulation 18) consultation took place from 8 July until 19 August 2016, when there was an opportunity to comment on the priorities, policies and site allocations.